Salesforce and HubSpot, two giants in the CRM world, are often pitted against each other, but which one fits your business best?

 Its Einstein AI is more sophisticated and tailored for large-scale, data-driven organizations, providing advanced predictive insights and automation capabilities.

-Whether you need integrations for marketing, finance, customer service, or accounting, Salesforce can connect with nearly every tool in the enterprise software ecosystem.
+With over 13,000 apps, agents, and tools spanning marketing, finance, customer service, accounting, and more, Salesforce can connect with nearly every tool in the enterprise software ecosystem.

 HubSpot also provides a solid set of integrations, especially for marketing, sales, and customer service.

-With close to 2,000 apps available through the App Marketplace, it integrates well with popular tools like Gmail, Slack, Mailchimp, and Shopify.
+With 1,800+ apps available through the App Marketplace, it integrates well with popular tools like Gmail, Slack, Mailchimp, and Shopify.

 HubSpot’s integrations are user-friendly and designed to work out-of-the-box, which is a significant advantage for small to mid-sized businesses looking for quick, hassle-free connectivity.